Mach1Studios/slate/source/includes/_mach1decode.md

     mach1Decode.beginBuffer();
     var decoded = mach1Decode.decode(params.decoderRotationY, params.decoderRotationP, params.decoderRotationR);
     mach1Decode.endBuffer();

-}
+    // Apply gainCoeffs to gain/volume of array of audioplayers for custom spatial audio mixer }
 ```
 The Mach1Decode API is designed to be used the following way: